Monday, April 20, 2026

 The tomato ketchup bottle went round

-Dad shook it up, it went down his shirt
+Dad shook it up, and down his shirt

-He said two short words, fish, fish?, Mum, looked hurt
+He said short words, 'Fish!'
+I looked hurt

 So everybody took one slice